Aitor Karanka: Club career

-Club

-Athletic / Real Madrid
+Athletic Bilbao and Real Madrid

-Born in Vitoria-Gasteiz, Álava, Karanka played as a youth with hometown club Alavés and finished his formation with Basque neighbours Athletic Bilbao.
+Born in Vitoria-Gasteiz, Álava, Karanka began his development with hometown club Alavés and finished it with Basque neighbours Athletic Bilbao.
 He made his senior debut with the reserves of the latter in 1992, competing in the Segunda División.

-Karanka was promoted to the main squad by Jupp Heynckes in 1993 following the departure of Rafael Alkorta.
-He made his La Liga debut on 7 November in a 1–1 away draw against Celta Vigo (90 minutes played), going on to feature in exactly 100 league matches in his three full seasons before joining the German coach at Real Madrid in 1997 (replacing Alkorta, who had just rejoined Athletic Bilbao).
+Karanka was promoted to the main squad by Jupp Heynckes in summer 1993 following the departure of Rafael Alkorta.
+He made his La Liga debut on 7 November by playing 90 minutes in a 1–1 away draw against Celta de Vigo, going on to feature in exactly 100 league matches in his three full seasons before joining the German coach at Real Madrid in August 1997 (replacing Alkorta who had just rejoined Athletic Bilbao).

-Karanka was used mostly as a backup with the capital-based team but appeared in 33 UEFA Champions League matches for them, including the final of the 1999–2000 edition against Valencia (3–0 win).
+Karanka was used mostly as a backup by the capital-based team, but appeared in 33 UEFA Champions League matches for them including the final of the 1999–2000 edition, a 3–0 win over against Valencia.
 He missed the vast majority of the 1998–99 campaign due to a heart condition.